Travel in the Spiritual Worlds

 However, the above-mentioned early Jewish and Christian texts absorbed this Manichaen view of Satan as an ever present danger and the religious militarism, fear of evil, suspicion of outsiders, and hatred of enemies associated with this world view.
 When societies accept these dualistic assumptions about the nature of good and evil, anxiety and a mild paranoia will be pervasive.
 When this world view dominates a person's perception, there will never be enough guns, government surveillance, police, prisons, and prosecutors or a powerful enough military to overcome this insecurity.
 Political leaders and parties, law enforcement, conservative media organizations, intelligence agencies, and church denominations are all subject to this sense of foreboding and insecurity.
 We will discuss the negative effects of adopting this world view on our society at the end of this article when we discuss the issues of eternal war and eternal punishment.

 We will also mention later how this process of absorption occurs as early biblical scribes who copied and compiled early biblical texts routinely added, subtracted, miscopied, and intentionally changed the contents to suit what they thought the texts should say.
 This dualistic or Manichaean perspective is best reflected in the Bible in the Book of Revelation where God and his righteous angels go to war with the "fallen angels" at the time of the last judgment.
-Because Satan was viewed as having enormous power, he could do battle with God, tempt mankind at every turn, and imprison souls in his vast underworld realm subjecting them to unspeakable tortures for eternity.
+Because Satan was viewed as having enormous power, he could do battle with God, tempt mankind at every turn, and imprison fallen angels and demons (and by association human souls) in his vast underworld realm subjecting them to unspeakable tortures for eternity.
 However, as stated before, the view of hell where souls are punished and tortured with fire is ambiguous at best and mostly non-biblical.

 This is the fascinating story of how what is mostly a Christian folk tradition of Satan, hell, and eternal punishment transformed the identity of Christ, the prince of peace and forgiveness into something almost unrecognizable.
 Christ, who said blessed are the peacemakers and the poor and counseled followers to "turn the other cheek" to insult and to "love their enemies", became a God of war, vengeance, and retribution with many followers who wished to be like him.
 Here we see the figure mentioned in Rev 6:2 who rides a white horse, carries a bow, and comes to conquer, and the figure again on a white horse who in righteousness "judges and make war" (Rev 19:11) interpreted as Christ.
 Here Christ returns as a warrior and conquering hero to destroy the wicked and save the righteous.
 This figure of judgement and vengeance which is mentioned in only a few places in the Book of Revelation is identified as the "king of kings" and assumed to be Christ but seems to have little relation to the Christ who walked the earth.
 The earthly Christ unlike the returning Christ consistently preached against arrogance, violence, and war as he emphasized mercy and forgiveness.
 However these passages along with many references to war in the Hebrew Bible seem to have become the basis for an isolated and narrow Christian theology of war and struggle against evil.

 And of even greater concern at the present moment is that being at war justifies lying, deceit, and spreading misinformation since ethical rules can be ignored when a group's earthly (or heavenly) survival in threatened.
 Thus we see conservative Christians and nationalists proudly and self-righteously supporting and spreading obvious lies that threaten our democracy and system of government (elections are rigged, the free press is the enemy, voter fraud is endemic, climate change denial, crime statistics are the worst ever, most Mexicans are criminals, etc.).
 Helping one's group win against an enemy such as liberals or liberal Christians, socialists, secularists, scientists, and supporters of big government is a heroic act regardless of the tactics used.
 To put it more directly, when in a war where winning is always the highest value, "All is fair in love and war".
-Or as the former mayor of New York City said when asked if the US had the right to steal Iraq's oil, "of course it's legal", "until the war is over, anything is legal".
+Or as the former mayor of New York City said when asked if the US had the right to steal Iraq's oil, "of course it's legal, until the war is over, anything is legal".
+However for many Christian culture warriors, the war will never be over and Christian ethics therefore no longer apply.
+The constantly repeated claims by conservative Christian writers and talk radio hosts that their fellow Christians are threatened victims and rejected outsiders to society powers the engine of war.

 We may ask the following very serious question.
 How do Christians who dislike Christ's teachings, find him weak and impotent in the face of evil, and disregard or flout his overall message concerning forgiveness, honesty, loving one's neighbor, and the value of serving the poor expect to be saved?
 The answer seems to be that believing in Christ's existence and acknowledging his power to save the wicked and imperfect is the basis for this expectation of salvation.
 Strong faith overcomes all obstacles to salvation in many interpretations of Luther's theology.
 This is true even if the sin or obstacle involves opposing, suppressing, or distorting the core teachings of Christ.